Crawford United Corporation Announces First Quarter 2022 Results

 - Earnings per share of $0.31

-CLEVELAND, May 13, 2022 (GLOBE NEWSWIRE) -- Crawford United Corporation ( CRAWA), a growth-oriented holding company serving diverse markets, today reported results for the three-month period ended March 31, 2022.
+CLEVELAND, May 13, 2022 (GLOBE NEWSWIRE) -- Crawford United Corporation (OTC: CRAWA), a growth-oriented holding company serving diverse markets, today reported results for the three-month period ended March 31, 2022.

 For the quarter ended March 31, 2022, sales were $31.0 million compared to $24.0 million in the same period last year, an increase of 29%.
 In this quarter, the Company recorded operating income of $1.4 million compared to $2.3 million in the same period last year.
 Net income was $1.1 million, or $0.31 per fully diluted share, compared to $3.1 million, or $0.93 per fully diluted share in the same period last year.